The five most common market risk factors are:

 b) It may take some considerable time from the date shares are issued to obtain the income tax relief.

-c) Business Property Relief (BPS) for inheritance tax only applies when an IHT event takes place and applies to shares but not to cash proceeds or cash awaiting investment.
+c) Business Relief for inheritance tax only applies when an IHT event takes place and applies to shares but not to cash proceeds or cash awaiting investment.
 Shares must have been held for two or more years and must still meet the qualifying requirements.

 d) There is no guarantee that EIS qualifying investments will be available for further reinvestment when the investment proceeds are returned to the Administrator.